 1. Easy: Basically, all you’re doing is boiling water, adding some ingredients, and filling bottles.

 The recipe and instruction on the following tabs is the simplest way to make 5 gallons of beer.

 Freshops hand selects and buys only the finest whole fresh hops grown in the Pacific Northwest.
 Order Hops Now

-- USING ALPHA ACID PERCENTAGES Once you determine how bitter (alpha acid units) you want your beer to be, use simple algebra to balance changing varieties and alpha acid percentages.
+USING ALPHA ACID PERCENTAGES: Once you determine how bitter (alpha acid units) you want your beer to be, use simple algebra to balance changing varieties and alpha acid percentages.
 Bittering hops will have higher alpha acid percentages.
 For alpha percentages of different hop varieties, check “Alpha Acid Percentages” page.

 Cascade—alpha 5.5% x 2 ounces = 11 alpha acid units

 Chinook—alpha 10.7% x Q ounces = 11 alpha acid units